RichDom2185/unplugin-typed-css-modules/README.md

   - You care about performance and want to avoid ESLint parsing the files altogether, or
   - Your ESLint setup includes `--report-unused-disable-directives` which might mistakenly flag these files as errors

+## Versioning Policy

+This project follows [Semantic Versioning](https://semver.org/), with the sole exception that [Environment Options](#environment-options) ***may*** introduce API changes in minor/patch releases.
+These API changes to environment options are not necessarily breaking, but may require changes to your build setup.
+Any such changes will be documented in the release notes.

+I am maintaining this project in my spare time, so maintaining multiple minor versions is not feasible.
+As such, any *patch* changes will not be backported to older *minor* versions.
+Please update to the latest *minor* version to get the latest bug fixes.

 ## Options

 For now, the plugin accepts two options: